silverstripe/developer-docs/en/00_Getting_Started/04_Directory_Structure.md

 `public/`            | Webserver public webroot `public/assets/`     | Images and other files uploaded via the Silverstripe CMS.
 You can also place your own content inside it, and link to it from within the content area of the CMS.
 `public/assets/.protected/` | Default location for [protected assets](/developer_guides/files/file_security)
 `public/_resources/` | Exposed public files added from modules.
-Folders within this parent will match that of the source root location (this can be altered by configuration).
+Folders within this parent will match that of the source root location ([this can be altered by configuration](/developer_guides/templates/requirements/#configuring-your-project-exposed-folders)).
-`vendor/`            | Silverstripe modules and other supporting libraries (the framework is in `vendor/silverstripe/framework`)
+`vendor/`            | Silverstripe modules and other supporting libraries (e.g. the framework is in `vendor/silverstripe/framework`)
 `themes/`            | Standard theme installation location

 ## Custom Code Structure